lishiyo/ficworld/memory-bank/tasks.md

         - [ ] If rule-based/scripted: Selects an event from `world_definition.world_events_pool` or script beats.
         - [ ] Returns a factual string outcome of the event.
     - [ ] `update_from_outcome(self, factual_outcome)`: Helper to parse a factual outcome and make necessary changes to `current_world_state`.
+    - [ ] Write unit tests for `decide_next_actor` (e.g., with mock character data and activity coefficients).
+    - [ ] Write unit tests for `apply_plan` covering different action types, validation logic, world state updates, and factual outcome generation.
+    - [ ] Write unit tests for `should_inject_event` and `generate_event` (mocking LLM if used for event generation, or testing rule-based/scripted event selection).
+    - [ ] Write unit tests for `update_from_outcome` to ensure correct parsing and state updates.

 ---